 Landings are usually set up from a 360-degree overhead traffic pattern.
 Initial is usually flown at 200-250 KIAS.
 In the pitchout to downwind, you pull the throttle back to 80-85% RPM and extend the speed brakes with the throttle-mounted button under your left thumb.
-Once below 180 KIAS on downwind, you extend the landing gear and retract the speed brakes if desired.
-Slowing further, the flaps can be extended to either the "Takeoff" or "Full" position when below 160 KIAS.
+Once below 180 KIAS on downwind, you extend the landing gear.
+Slowing further, the flaps can be extended when below 160 KIAS.
 The final turn is flown at 140 KIAS, slowing to 120 KIAS when on final.
 The final turn and final approach require strict attention to airspeed and power control.
 An undetected sink rate, steep glide path, or improper touchdown aim point, coupled with a too-low power setting, can get you in trouble because of that old bugaboo, engine spool-up time.
 Extending the speed brakes for the approach helps keep the RPMs up, and the spool-up times slightly shorter.

-At about 15 feet AGL over the threshold, you smoothly pull the power off and flare gently, working for a smooth touchdown with no sideways drift.
+At about 15 feet AGL, just before the threshold, you smoothly pull the power off and flare gently, working for a smooth touchdown with no sideways drift.
 Once on the ground, you have a choice of stopping techniques.
 On shorter runways you should lower the nosewheel and carefully use the wheel brakes to minimize the rollout distance.
 On longer runways, you can aerobrake by holding the nose up until it falls by itself at about 80 knots.

 The L-39 is a docile, fun, jet warbird.
 It requires very little additional support equipment or ground crew, can be operated from relatively short runways, is very mechanically reliable and robust, and can be operated for about the same overall per-hour cost as many piston-powered warbirds.
 Flying one is as close to being a fighter pilot as many people will ever get -- and you dont have to sign up for ten years of military service.
 Is this a great time to be alive, or what?